SchneiderSix/holbertonschool-printf/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Call the function just like this `_printf` and pass the right parameters, just like with printf.
 An example would be `_printf("%s", "school")` this is going to print `school`.
-The main file works with a switch, it detects what letter is after the `%`, then it calls the right function to do the right conversion returning the lenght and printing the result.
+The main file works with a switch, it detects what is after the `%`, then it calls the right function to do the right conversion returning the lenght and printing the result.

 In `funcions.c` there are four functions: